Dragons who have no specific allegiance or affiliation.

 A trio of Night Lights who are the hybrid offspring of Toothless and the Light Fury.

-- Half-Human Hybrid: They are a mixture of both Night and Light Fury dragon species.
+- Patchwork Kids: They are a mixture of both Night and Light Fury dragon species.